emtiajium/vocabulary-flashcard-backend/README.md

 -   `0.7.0`: Added APIs for reporting purpose
 -   `0.6.3`: Auto setting of `isDraft` if a vocab has at least one definition
 -   `0.6.2`: Dynamic vocab ordering
--   `0.6.1`: Added script to remove an leitner item for a user
+-   `0.6.1`: Added script to remove a leitner item for a user
 -   `0.6.0`: Added functionality to remove definitions
 -   `0.5.5`: Fixed the (TypeORM) relationship between Vocabulary and Definition + Ordered definitions by their creation time
 -   `0.5.4`: Populated leitner box existence info